-Your clutch that is inside your automobiles manual transmission usually lasts anywhere from four to seven years, depending on where plus how you drive.
+Your clutch is located inside your vehicle’s manual transmission case and they typically last anywhere from four to seven years, depending on where plus how you drive.

-If you drive a manual transmission car (vehicle) you may be surprised to find out that it has more than one clutch.
-Also it turns out that people with automatic transmission cars have clutches, too.
-Question: “why do we have to replace our clutch?”
-Answer: In an automotive vehicle, you need to replace your clutch because the engine spins all the time, but your vehicle’s wheels do not.
+Question: “Why do we have to replace our clutch?”
+Answer: Clutches get replaced because they wear out.
+Your engine spins all the time, but your vehicle’s wheels do not.
 In order for your car to stop without killing the engine, the wheels need to be disconnected from your engine somehow.
 Your clutch allows you to smoothly engage a spinning engine to a non-spinning transmission by controlling the slippage between them.

 • Clutch Disc • Flywheel • Pressure Plate

 Automotive Clutch – A clutch is a mechanical component used to connect and disconnect a manual transmission from an engine power source.
 A device that disconnects an engine from a transmission source.
 Over time various materials have been used for the disc friction facings.
 Which one is best for you?
 What application is in need of the clutch?
 Race or Street?
 Materials needed vary to application, also over time materials change.
-Asbestos in the past, Compound Organic Resins with Copper Wire Facings or Ceramic Materials.
+Asbestos in the past, compound organic resins with copper wire facings or ceramic materials today.

 Pressure Plate – In your car’s clutch system, your flywheel connects to your engine, and a clutch plate connects to your transmission.
 A pressure plate is located in your transmission bell housing between the rear of your engine and front of your trans.
 Your pressure plate is a round metallic device that has springs, levers, fingers, all controlled by a release fork that is connected to your clutch pedal.
 The amount of force your clutch can hold depends on the friction between the clutch plate and flywheel, plus how much force the spring puts onto your pressure plate.
 Hence the importance of a properly working pressure plate.

 Slipping Clutch – Your vehicles clutch disc has friction material on both sides.
-The material of your clutch disc is similar to that used on your brake lining.
+The material of your clutch disc is similar to your brake lining.
 When your friction material wears out the result can be a slipping effect.
-A Slipping effect can also be caused by your friction material being soaked with oil, maybe a warped pressure plate or even by weak springs.
+Slipping can also be caused by your friction material being soaked with oil, maybe a warped pressure plate or even by weak springs.

 Several indications or warning signs that your clutch may be slipping.